kzkedzierska/notes/setting_up_ssh_key_verification.md

 +----[SHA256]-----+
 ```

 There is much more to the ssh-keygen program than what's described above, I definately recommend giving a manual a read!
-For example you may wish to increase the number of bits to 4048 by specifing it with `-b 4048`, or add a comment to the key with `-C "dell machine".
+For example you may wish to increase the number of bits to 4048 by specifing it with `-b 4048`, or add a comment to the key with `-C "dell machine"`.
 You can access the info about the program by simply typing:

 ```bash
 man ssh-keygen